 Design packages are developed for all scopes of work and are all competitively bid to a large contingent of highly competent subcontractors.
 These competitive pricing efforts are presented in an “open-book” format to the client.
 The client can participate as much or as little as they choose in the competitive pricing selection process.

 4. We have always believed Design-Build only works on simple and repetitive projects like parking garages but certainly not on anything complex.
 How can we be assured of getting top-quality design solutions with the Design-Build delivery process?

 The large majority of Haskell architects and engineers have come from the design-only side of our industry.
 Why is this happening with increasing regularity?
 Many public sector clients have been trending to Design-Build delivery for several decades.
-In recent years due to the economy government projects have been funded when many others have not.
+Due to the economy in recent years, government projects have been funded when many others have not.
 With increased utilization of Design-Build delivery on these larger, funded projects, members of the design community have migrated to Design-Build firms or have seen their current firms establish Design-Build divisions.
 Design-Build is one of fastest ways to transfer project liability exposure to another entity.
 However, it is only when truly Integrated Design-Build is offered that a client will finally gain the desired liability insulation while maintaining complete design control.